adas2/algo-practice/README.md

 73. BigNum: Big number addition: Given two big numbers inputed as strings find the sum of the numbers and output it as a string of another big number
 75. Calendar_conflict: Given n appointments/meetings each with a start time and end time, find all conflicting meetings; find slots which does not have conflicts.
 76. BitAdder: Given two binary strings, print the binary sum of the two.
 E.g. A="101" B="110" C="1011"
-77. BracketValidator: Alternative String Parenthesis normalizer.
+77. BracketValidator: Find if the string has unmatched brackets; alternative version: String Parenthesis normalizer/sanitizer "((((a(b)" ==> "a(b)"
 78. ShuffledDeck: Find is a shuffled deck of cards is a single riffle. (check riffle definition)
-79. SearchRotated:
+79. SearchRotated: Search a number is a arbitrarily rotated sorted array e.g. arr={4,5,6,7,1,2} search (arr,1) should return 4
+80. NumberPad: Givena numerical string for a telephone number, print all possible strings for the same
+81.

 Todo Questions: